-Students who are unable to take their final exams for legitimate reasons and wish to request a makeup exam generally must obtain advance authorization from the instructing faculty members and the Office of Student Life.
-In the event that advance authorization cannot be obtained due to extenuating circumstances, students should contact the Office of Student Life and the instructor(s) as soon as they are able.
+Students who are unable to take their final exams for legitimate reasons and wish to request a make-up exam generally must obtain advance authorization from the instructing faculty members and Student Affairs.
+In the event that advance authorization cannot be obtained due to extenuating circumstances, students should contact Student Affairs and the instructor(s) as soon as they are able.

 If the exam is not completed prior to the end of the grading period, a grade of I, Incomplete, will be recorded on the student record.
 An incomplete grade is a temporary grade that does not affect a grade point average.